Global Photography: War, Resilience, and Women's Leadership

-International Women's Day, observed on March 8, commemorates a Russian protest that occurred on February 23, 1917 (Julian calendar), where women demanded "bread and peace."
-This four-day strike contributed to the Czar's abdication and women's suffrage in Russia.
+International Women's Day, observed on March 8, commemorates a Russian protest on February 23, 1917 (Julian calendar), where women demanded "bread and peace."
+That four-day strike contributed to the Czar's abdication and women's suffrage in Russia.

-The United Nations' theme for this year's International Women's Day is "Rights.
+The United Nations' theme for this year: "Rights.
 Justice.
 Action.
 For all women and girls."

-The Everyday Projects, a global photography and storytelling network, has featured portraits of women contributing to improving women's lives and building a better world.
+The Everyday Projects, a global photography and storytelling network, featured portraits of women improving lives worldwide.

 Cultural Preservation in Malaysia

-Photographer Annice Lyn documented Jean, a 72-year-old Chinese opera performer in Kuala Lumpur.
-Lyn highlights the resilience of performers like Jean, who dedicate decades to preserving centuries-old art forms despite potential indifference or negative reactions.
+Annice Lyn documented Jean, a 72-year-old Chinese opera performer in Kuala Lumpur.
 The photograph, taken in August 2024, aims to acknowledge her discipline and cultural legacy.

 Sanitation Advocacy in South Africa

-Tshepiso Mabula documented Nkgono Selina Mosima from Thaba Nchu, Free State, South Africa.
+Tshepiso Mabula documented Nkgono Selina Mosima from Thaba Nchu, Free State.
 Mosima, who lacked proper sanitation, advocated for the digging of a pit toilet, which she eventually afforded.
-This picture, taken in 2020, underscores the ongoing need for safe sanitation options for many women.
+This picture was taken in 2020.

 Women's American Football in Russia

 Kristina Brazhnikova's project "Mighty Girls" (2018-2021) documented an American football league for women in Russia.
 Participants from various backgrounds joined, learning rules independently and covering their own equipment and travel costs.
-Brazhnikova reported that the sport fostered bravery and decisiveness among participants, leading some to make significant life changes.
 The league ceased operations in 2022.

 Searching for Missing Relatives in Mexico

-James Rodríguez photographed Hilaria Arzaba Medran, 57, a member of Solecito, an organization of 250 individuals searching for missing relatives in Mexico.
+James Rodríguez photographed Hilaria Arzaba Medran, 57, a member of Solecito, an organization of 250 individuals searching for missing relatives.
 In February 2018, Medran searched a suspected clandestine grave site in Veracruz for her son, Oscar Contreras Arzaba, who disappeared in 2011.
-The collective, primarily led by women, conducts these searches despite significant risks.

 Housing Rights in Brazil

-Luca Meola documented Janaina Xavier, a community leader in São Paulo, Brazil, who advocates for housing rights near the Cracolândia district.
-Xavier, a council member for the Coordination of Policies for the Homeless Population, and other low-income families have occupied empty buildings to secure housing and access essential services.
-In 2025, Xavier, her family, and other residents faced eviction.
+Luca Meola documented Janaina Xavier, a community leader in São Paulo who advocates for housing rights near the Cracolândia district.
+Xavier is a council member for the Coordination of Policies for the Homeless Population.
+She, her family, and other low-income residents have occupied empty buildings to secure housing and access services.
+In 2025, they faced eviction.

 Community Leadership in Madagascar

-Photojournalist Aina Zo Raberanto documented "Reny Mahomby" (mother leaders) in Amboasary Sud, Madagascar.
-These women inspire community changes related to hygiene, child education, and small businesses.
-Raberanto observed their welcoming dance during a training session in November 2021, noting their commitment and determination despite challenging realities such as violence or early marriage.
+Photojournalist Aina Zo Raberanto documented "Reny Mahomby" (mother leaders) in Amboasary Sud.
+These women lead community changes related to hygiene, child education, and small businesses.
+Raberanto observed their welcoming dance during a training session in November 2021.

 Sex Workers' Rights in Brazil